 Fatigue is when you feel very tired or exhausted.
 Most women are more tired than usual during pregnancy, especially during early and late pregnancy.
 At these times, your body is producing new hormones and making a lot of changes to prepare for the hard work ahead.

 During early pregnancy, your body makes more of a hormone called progesterone.
 This can make you feel sluggish and sleepy.
 Your body is also producing more blood to carry nutrients to the baby.
 This causes more work for your heart and other organs.
 Your body also changes the way it processes foods and nutrients.
 All of these changes are stressful for your body and may lead to fatigue.

 Physical and psychological changes during pregnancy can also cause mental and emotional stress.
 This stress can add to your feelings of fatigue.

 During later pregnancy, the additional weight of the baby further taxes your body's strength.
 Several changes may occur later in pregnancy that make you feel tired:

 Fatigue can be a symptom of anemia, particularly iron-deficiency anemia.
-Iron-deficiency anemia affects about half of all pregnant women.

 Your body needs iron to make hemoglobin, the substance in red blood cells that enables them to carry oxygen to your tissues and to your baby.
 Your need for iron increases during pregnancy because of the needs of the baby, the increase in blood produced by your body, and the blood loss that occurs during delivery.